lisiCAO/QLMS/docs/proposal.md

 - **Tang, Shixin**: Backend Developer & Database Administrator

 ## Project Description
-IPMS is envisioned as a comprehensive platform engineered to streamline the intricacies of managing rental properties, leases, and user interactions.
+QLMS is envisioned as a comprehensive platform engineered to streamline the intricacies of managing rental properties, leases, and user interactions.
 Our application aims to furnish both tenants and property managers with an interactive, real-time interface for managing their operations.
-With robust financial processing capabilities, IPMS also offers a suite of tools for detailed property oversight, ensuring efficiency and tenant satisfaction.
+With robust financial processing capabilities, QLMS also offers a suite of tools for detailed property oversight, ensuring efficiency and tenant satisfaction.

 ## Technologies and Features